sulavthapa19/sql_data_warehouse_project/README.md

 -- **Sales trends and patterns**

 ### About Me
-I'm Sulav Thapa, an IT engineer with a strong interest in data engineering and analytics.
+I'm **Sulav Thapa**, an IT engineer with a strong interest in data engineering and analytics.
 I enjoy working with data, building simple data solutions, and developing practical skills in SQL and cloud technologies.